chittemrajesh2/MediaWiki-Repo/MediaWiki-Repo/MediaWiki-IAC/README.md

 # CI/CD Pipeline for MediaWiki Deployment "mediawiki-app.yaml"

-This README file provides a detailed explanation of each step in the provided Azure DevOps YAML pipeline configuration for deploying MediaWiki using Docker and Azure services.
+These steps provided by Azure DevOps YAML pipeline configuration for deploying MediaWiki using Docker and Azure services.

 ## Pipeline Overview

 The pipeline is triggered by changes to the `main` branch and uses an Ubuntu-based agent.
-The pipeline consists of a single stage, `BuildAndPush`, which includes the following steps:
+The pipeline consists of a single stage, `BuildAndDeploy`, which includes the following steps:

 1. Build a Docker image for MediaWiki.
 2. Save the Docker image as a tar file and publish it as an artifact.